-Most of the historic anti-seismic constructions of Calabria were built with rubble stone and brick masonry [24], frequently composed of various layers with little or no connection between them, and they were built with various raw materials (bricks, stone or fictile tubules [25], [26]) and usually poor mortars.
-The paper presents the results of total and partial destructive tests carried out on two replicas of historic masonry specimens constructed in according to the patent of Engineer Pasquale Frezza.
-A preliminary study is carrying out related to the use of an SHM system to be placed on these ancient anti-seismic structures made from the beginning of 1900s [27].
-In particular, the paper will be focused on earthquake-proof wooden frame structures made with common brick and fictile tubules [28].
-In the SHM system design particular importance was given to the definition of the mathematical model of the structure for the calculation of the structural solicitations in accordance with Italian technical standards.
-The possibility of having a well-defined numerical model allows for real-time analysis based on the displacement and stress data recorded during monitoring.
-This was done by several authors not only in the case of new structures such as bridges [29], but also for the study and construction of large-scale monitoring systems for urban centers [30]-[32].
+Most of the historic anti-seismic constructions of Calabria were built using rubble stone and brick masonry [24] and were frequently composed of various layers with little or no connection between them and built using various raw materials (bricks, stone or fictile tubules [25], [26]) and largely poor mortars.

-The paper is organized as follows: preliminarily, the theory of structural mechanics used in order to calculated the shear strength in the specimens was exposed; successively, an experimental test is introduced and the results explained; in section three, the numerical model obtained by software at finite element Abaqus is proposed; following this, the experimental testbed was described and the measurement accuracy determined, and the conclusions are drawn.
+This paper presents the results of the total and partial destructive tests carried out on two replicas of historic masonry specimens constructed in accordance with the patent of the engineer, Pasquale Frezza.
+A preliminary study was carried out in relation to the use of an SHM system placed on the ancient anti-seismic structures that appeared from the beginning of the 1900s [27].
+Specifically, the paper is focused on earthquake-proof wooden frame structures made with common brick and fictile tubules [28].
+In the SHM system design, particular importance was afforded to the definition of the mathematical model of the structure for the calculation of the structural solicitations in accordance with the Italian technical standards.
+The possibility of having a well-defined numerical model allows for real-time analysis based on the displacement and stress data recorded during the monitoring.
+This has been carried out by various authors, not only in terms of new structures such as bridges [29] but also in terms of the study and construction of large-scale monitoring systems for urban centres [30]-[32].

-Literature CRITERIA FOR THE SHEAR STRENGTH PREDICTION OF PIERS
+The remainder of the paper is organised as follows.
+Sections 1 and 2 outline the theory of structural mechanics used in order to calculate the shear strength in the specimens before an experimental test is introduced and the results explained.
+In section 3, the numerical model obtained via finite element Abaqus software is proposed before the experimental testbed is described and the measurement accuracy determined in sections 4 and 5 and the conclusions drawn in section 6.

-Several simplified models are proposed in the literature for the descriptions of the damage that may occur in masonry piers.
-These models are based on the evaluation (not accurately) of the local/mean stress generated by forces applied on pre-identified points/sections of the pier [33].
-The most frequent failure modes that occur in piers are rocking/crushing, bed joint sliding and diagonal cracking.
+CRITERIA FOR THE SHEAR STRENGTH PREDICTION OF PIERS

-For the diagonal cracking failure mode two models are usually adopted to describe it [34], [35].
-These models are used to describe different types of masonry and often provide different strength values: Mann and Müller model and Turnšek and Čačovič model.
-In the Mann and Müller model the limit strength domain is defined by means of "local"-type parameters relating to the individual materials that composed the masonry (mortar and bricks) such as the cohesion and friction coefficient in the mortar joints and the tensile strength of the block of masonry under analysis [34].
-These two types of parameter are, generally, obtained experimentally, and the individuation of the cohesion and friction coefficient can be difficult for specific masonry such as that in fictile tubules.
+Various simplified models are proposed in the relevant literature in relation to describing the damage that may occur in masonry piers.
+These models are based on the (inaccurate) evaluation of the local/mean stress generated by forces applied on pre-identified points/sections of the pier [33].
+The most frequent failure modes that occur in piers are rocking/crushing, bed joint sliding, and diagonal cracking.

-In the Turnšek and Čačovič model, the domain is defined through a single parameter of the material: the tensile strength of the masonry, usually determined by the diagonal compression test [35].
+For the diagonal cracking failure mode, two models are generally adopted to describe it [34], [35].
+These models are used to describe different types of masonry and often provide different strength values, which is the case with the Mann and Müller model and the Turnšek and Čačovič model.
+In the former model, the limit strength domain is defined by means of ‘local’-type parameters relating to the individual materials that comprise the masonry (mortar and bricks), such as the cohesion and friction coefficient in the mortar joints and the tensile strength of the block of masonry under analysis [34].
+In general, these two types of parameter are obtained experimentally, and the individuation of the cohesion and friction coefficients can prove difficult for specific masonry, such as that used in fictile tubules.
+Meanwhile, in the Turnšek and Čačovič model, the domain is defined through a single parameter of the material, i.e. the tensile strength of the masonry, which is generally determined via a diagonal compression test [35].